-Today, we will discuss RavenDB, its features and comparison with the similar database.
-This will certainly assist in understanding the good and bad side of RavenDB along with its usefulness to your document-oriented database.
+Today, we will discuss RavenDB, its features, and its comparison with a similar database.
+This will certainly assist in understanding the good and bad sides of RavenDB along with its usefulness to your document-oriented database.
 We know that databases are used to store a large amount of data in a systematic way.

 There are different types of databases via software development over the years out of which the most common one used would be a relational database.
 In order to store and access data in a simpler approach, NoSQL was developed.